Media Redundancy Protocol

 Before configuring the Cisco switch with PROFINET MRP through Siemens TIA or STEP7, ensure the following:

-• Avoid using CLI for configuration when TIA is in use.
+• Avoid using the CLI for configuration when TIA is in use.
 MRP CLI mode and PROFINET MRP mode are mutually exclusive.

-• If the IE3500 switch is connected to the PROFINET PLC, the output of show profinet status | include Connected should display Yes .
+• If the switch is connected to the PROFINET PLC, the output of show profinet status | include Connected should display Yes .
 If it displays No , the switch is not connected to the PROFINET PLC.

-MRP on an IE9300 stack
+Key benefits of MRP on an IE9300 stack

 • Supports up to 16 rings with 200 ms and 500 ms convergence profiles in IE9300 stack setups.
+The 30ms convergence profile is not supported in IE9300 stack setups.

 • Reduces the risk of single points of failure by ensuring the system stays operational, even if a stack member or the active switch fails.